Wisconsin Badgers football: Limited successes (1963–1989)

 Following the successful 1962 campaign, Wisconsin football scuffled, and Milt Bruhn resigned in 1966 after three straight losing seasons.
 Wisconsin chose former assistant coach John Coatta as Bruhn's replacement.
 The Badgers finished even worse under Coatta, going winless for 23 straight games from 1967 to 1969, and winning only 3 games overall during Coatta's short reign, each of the wins occurring during the 1969 season.
-What stung even worse for Badger fans during the three season, was the coach that Wisconsin supposedly turned down for the head coaching role, Bo Schembechler, who would become a coaching legend at Michigan.
+What stung even worse for Badger fans during the three seasons, was the coach that Wisconsin supposedly turned down for the head coaching role, Bo Schembechler, then the head coach at Miami University, who would become a coaching legend at Michigan.

 In 1970, new athletic director Elroy Hirsch named John Jardine as head coach.
-While the Badgers weren't a consistent winner under Jardine, the program regained stability, and also brought excitement in running backs Rufus "Roadrunner" Ferguson and Billy Marek.
+While the Badgers weren't a consistent winner under Jardine, the program regained stability, and also brought excitement in running backs Rufus "Roadrunner" Ferguson and Billy Marek, who ran behind blocking led by future Pittsburgh Steelers and Pro Football Hall of Fame center Mike Webster..
 The Badgers went 37-47-3 under Jardine, who stepped down in 1977.

 After more subpar seasons from 1978 to 1980, the team had a string of seven-win seasons from 1981 to 1984 under Dave McClain.
 During that time the Badgers played in the Garden State Bowl (1981), Independence Bowl (1982), and Hall of Fame Classic Bowl (1984).
 McClain's death during spring practice in 1986 sent the Badgers into free fall.
 From 1986 to 1990 with interim coach Jim Hilles and then Don Morton, the Badgers won a total of nine games.